The definitive answer to paying down your mortgage or investing

 What should you do?

-Before I give you my definitive answer on this subject, let’s look at some pros and cons for this decision.
+Before I give you my/our definitive answer on this subject, what works for us, let’s look at some pros and cons for this decision.

 Pay off the mortgage, first

 - Save money.
 By paying down your mortgage early, you will save thousands of dollars in interest costs.
 Certainly the higher the borrowing costs, the greater your potential savings will be the faster you pay down this debt.

 Using my very own numbers for the last house we owned, before we moved to this current downsized condo, we took on a whopping $363,000 mortgage.
 (Yes, my personal finance heart nearly stopped when I signed that paperwork.)
 Assuming we stayed there in the former home, and continued to pay down our debt using an average borrowing cost of 2.97% (over the years we lived in that home); with a few more assumptions in mind I calculated our total borrowing costs would be close to $500k to own that home.
 That includes paying off over $130,000 in interest.

 - A guaranteed rate of return.
 Based on my own case study above, you can likely see that paying off my mortgage sooner than later would yield some significant savings – a guaranteed rate of return.
 Meaning, over a 22-year plus mortgage payment schedule, the savings in mortgage interest would be greater than what I would earn in some lower-risk investments.